Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Introduction

-The Helmholtz free energy has a complex structure for the real system.
-So the variation calculating might be a difficult task for such systems.
+The Helmholtz free energy defines the physics of the system, and it has a complex structure for the real fluid.
+So the variation calculating might be a difficult issue for such systems.
 Therefore, it is necessary to construct various approximations that describe certain physical phenomena with precise accuracy.
-Recently developed approaches allowed taking into account the heterogeneity of the surface \cite{Aslyamov2017DensitySurfaces, Neimark2009QuenchedCarbons, Jagiello20132D-NLDFTCorrugation}, the Coulomb nature of fluid particles \cite{Wu2006DensityMaterials}, or combine DFT with elasticity theories for studying graphene nanobubbles \cite{aslyamov2020model}.
+Recently developed approaches allowed taking into account the heterogeneity of the surface \cite{Aslyamov2017DensitySurfaces, Neimark2009QuenchedCarbons, Jagiello20132D-NLDFTCorrugation}, adsorbtion-induced deformation in non-convex materials \cite{ludescher2021adsorption}, or combine DFT with elasticity theories for studying graphene nanobubbles \cite{aslyamov2020model}.
 There are certain subtleties in the last application, fluid in such a system is under additional constrain, and it is crucial to know both the value of system energy and equilibrium density at the same time.
-The paper \cite{Aslyamov2017DensitySurfaces} demonstrated that the physical model complexity and heterogeneity account of the potential interaction of fluid molecules with the surface might significantly change the form of the free energy and its variation.
+The work \cite{Aslyamov2017DensitySurfaces} demonstrated that the account interaction between fluid molecules and the heterogeneous surface might significantly change the system's free energy and its variation.
 The most significant change undergone the part with the variation of attraction interaction.
-Depending on what material is being investigated, the variation of free energy has to be calculated in different coordinate systems \cite{Roth2010FundamentalReview,xi2020efficient}, which means variations should be recalculated in appropriate coordinates.
-Moreover, for describing polymers or other complex fluids Statistical Associating Fluid Theory (SAFT) is usually used, which considers dispersion, association, and chain contributions in Helmholtz energy \cite{xi2020efficient}.
+Depending on what material is being investigated, the variation of free energy has to be calculated in different coordinate systems \cite{Roth2010FundamentalReview,xi2020efficient, ludescher2021adsorption}, which means variations should be recalculated in appropriate coordinates.
+Moreover, Statistical Associating Fluid Theory (SAFT) is usually used for describing polymers or other complex fluids, which considers dispersion, association, and chain contributions in Helmholtz energy \cite{xi2020efficient}.
 SAFT is an advanced technique for describing real fluids, but it has many modifications for which variations should be calculated.

+Many applications require a large amount of direct computation, so it is important to perform these computations quickly.
+Nanoporous material such as zeolites, metal–organic frameworks, and covalent organic frameworks are promising as adsorbents with ultrahigh capacity and separation selectivity \cite{zhou2020gpu}.
+Porous polymers can be used as gas storage and separation materials as encapsulation agents for controlled release of drugs, as catalysts and so forth \cite{wu2012design}.
+DFT might be applied for the prediction of gas adsorbtion in nanomaterials and consequently for nanoporous material design.
+Moreover, DFT is usually applied for solving such inverse problem as pore size distribution reconstruction \cite{Ravikovitch2000UnifiedIsotherms}.
+For such inverse problems, it is important to make a large number of direct calculations.
+And our method might be applicable to speed it up.